acemod/ACE3/docs/wiki/framework/arsenal-framework.md

 // now the category 'better flashlight' is replacing the category 'Flashlights' because it is set on the same button index [["ACE_Flashlight_XL50"], "better flashlight", "\path\to\a\pictureWithAFlashlight.paa", _buttonId] call ace_arsenal_fnc_addRightPanelButton
 ```
-Overriding a button will add its items back to Misc.
-Items, if it's not being force-kept.
+If an overwritten button is not moved, its items will be added back to Misc.
+Items.